(913) 214-8344 [email protected]

 Sale Leaseback Transactions and Construction Bonds - The banner shows a yellow tower crane in a constructed building.

 Below is a great article on sale leaseback transactions and the trouble that they can bring.
-What the article goes through is that of construction bonds, and how the Fresno school district got caught up in a sale leaseback system and the ensuing investigation by the FBI.
+What the article goes through is that of performance bond in construction, and how the Fresno school district got caught up in a sale leaseback system and the ensuing investigation by the FBI.

 As a reminder, there are three parties to every surety bond.